pleaseshutup/mimaCharts/README.md

  - **Material:** follow material design guidelines.
  - **Responsive:** Every chart can be used on a small phone, a small container on a large page or filling a television screen.
  - **Single Config:** A single & simple configuration for every possible chart so any chart can be changed into another chart (where appropriate).
+ - **Interactive:** Charts can be a simple data visualization or integrated within an application to enable the user to change the chart config visually.
+Clicking into more detail or isolating a chart to expand and fill the screen with all available data/detail within reach.

 ### Usage Javascript
 ``` javascript